-In 2022, the Russian government published a new policy concept focused on Russia's "humanitarian policy" abroad.48 There is ongoing debate about the exact significance of the document, which serves as a complement to Russia's existing Foreign Policy Doctrine, but it still merits analysis.
-The centerpiece of the document is protecting Russian spiritual and moral values49 and promoting and defending the idea of a "Russian world" (Russkiy mir).50
+In 2022, the Russian government published a new policy concept focused on Russia's "humanitarian policy" abroad.47 There is ongoing debate about the exact significance of the document, which serves as a complement to Russia's existing Foreign Policy Doctrine, but it still merits analysis.
+The centerpiece of the document is protecting Russian spiritual and moral values48 and promoting and defending the idea of a "Russian world" (Russkiy mir).49

-It emphasizes the Russian idea of "sovereignty"-that is, regime control-over its own borders, saying that the peaceful coexistence of different populations in Russia over the centuries (and, absurdly, "tolerance" for dissent51) has led to an understanding that foreign actors imposing their values on Russia is unacceptable.52 These are longstanding strains of thinking in Moscow.
-For example, Putin has referred to the idea of a "Russian world," related to Boris Yeltsin's 1992 idea of "compatriots abroad," to justify aggressive behavior in Russia's near abroad, including the illegal 2014 invasion and annexation of Crimea.53
+It emphasizes the Russian idea of "sovereignty"-that is, regime control-over its own borders, saying that the peaceful coexistence of different populations in Russia over the centuries (and, absurdly, "tolerance" for dissent50) has led to an understanding that foreign actors imposing their values on Russia is unacceptable.51 These are longstanding strains of thinking in Moscow.
+For example, Putin has referred to the idea of a "Russian world," related to Boris Yeltsin's 1992 idea of "compatriots abroad," to justify aggressive behavior in Russia's near abroad, including the illegal 2014 invasion and annexation of Crimea.52

-The document stated that a central part of implementing Russia's humanitarian policy abroad is using technology to support Russia's information goals.54 Developing Russian-language Internet platforms and services, it said, is increasingly important-and social media tools, including social networks, instant messengers, and blogs, are an effective tool of soft power.55 It added that mass media broadly are powerful tools for influencing the consciousness of people and promoting specific information to those people.56 Numerous other references to information influence in the document discuss aligning domestic and international portrayals of events,
+The document stated that a central part of implementing Russia's humanitarian policy abroad is using technology to support Russia's information goals.53 Developing Russian-language Internet platforms and services, it said, is increasingly important-and social media tools, including social networks, instant messengers, and blogs, are an effective tool of soft power.54 It added that mass media broadly are powerful tools for influencing the consciousness of people and promoting specific information to those people.55 Numerous other https://digital-commons.usnwc.edu/cgi/viewcontent.cgi?article=1346&context=nwc-review